-On behalf of my fellow board members, I wish to thank our colleagues for their dedicated efforts.
-I would also like to thank our customers and other stakeholders, especially our shareholders, for their continued support as we strive to deliver on our strategy and build long-term value.
+On behalf of my fellow board members, I would like to thank our customers, shareholders and other stakeholders for their continued support.
+I also want to thank all our employees for their dedication and effort this past year.

 JOE FENECH CONTI Group Chief Executive Officer